 This trajectory, it turned out, was broadly similar to the trajectories of some of the other student-participants in my study of cross-border mobility and higher education (see Table 1).
 In addition to the possibility of experiencing violence in Mexico – which was, indeed, a reality for some students – transfronterizo, or border-crossing, students faced other significant challenges in pursuing higher education in the U.S.-Mexico borderlands.
-However, when I asked Mary what was most beneficial about being a transfronterizo college student (as opposed to a student who spent time in just one country) her response surprised me:

-I guess being aware of all the stuff that goes on.
-I know I get really scared but I wouldn’t want to be close-minded about it.
-Like I said to my friend [who doesn’t cross], they don’t have any idea of what’s going on.
-I guess just like knowing what’s going on, I feel like better and kind of- like makes me more aware.
-(27 June 2014)

-Mary’s words nicely sum up the paradox that is at the heart of my findings and, in fact, touch on a theme that emerged as a central finding during data analysis.
 Whether their lives were primarily based in the U.S. or Mexico at the time of the study, participants saw the difficulties of being a transfronterizo student as essentially inextricable from the benefits: the same dangers, hassles, and complications that made life challenging also paid off in unexpected ways, with profound implications for students’ lives.
-Here, Mary affirms that being “scared” does not diminish what she sees as the real value of crossing the border: “knowing what’s going on” in both countries, instead of being “close-minded” or relying on others’ accounts, “makes [her] more aware” in a way that her friend is not.

-In this article, I argue that transfronterizo university students’ experiences can best be understood in terms of a critical cosmopolitanism (Rabinow, 1986) that gave them the opportunity to “know two versions” of border stories – as the title of the article suggests – and, ultimately, to pull off a cross-border balancing act (Rabinow, 1986) that was breathtaking in its sophistication and clear-headedness.
-Students whose voices might be dismissed as marginal, from a region often described in terms of poverty, criminality, and violence, emerged as perceptive critics of educational and social realities, crediting their visión (insight) to the regular borderwork that gave them opportunities “to reassess their relations with … (multiple) communities to which they [might] or [might] not belong” (Rumford, 2014, p.
+In this article, I argue that transfronterizo university students’ experiences provided them the opportunity to “know two versions” of border stories – as the title of the article suggests – and, ultimately, pull off an astute cross-border balancing act (Rabinow, 1986).
+Students whose voices are often dismissed as marginal, from a region often described in terms of poverty, criminality, and violence, emerged as perceptive critics of educational and social realities, crediting their visión (insight) to the regular borderwork that gave them opportunities “to reassess their relations with … (multiple) communities to which they [might] or [might] not belong” (Rumford, 2014, p.
 4).

-The findings are directly relevant to teachers and researchers who work with students in the U.S.-Mexico borderlands, Mexican-American and Latino/a students more generally, and other students with transnational experiences and connections.
-However, I contend that the findings also have broader relevance, in that they invite educators and scholars to consider how students’ lives and subjectivities are shaped and reshaped by specific forms of mobility (cf. Conradson & McKay, 2007).
+The findings are directly relevant to teachers and researchers who work with students in the U.S.-Mexico borderlands and to those who work with other students with transnational experiences and connections.
+This is not to say that transnational students’ experiences will necessarily resemble each other; in particular, given a widespread tendency to homogenize Latino/a and immigrant lives, approaching questions of transnationalism in education must involve “unknowing,” or adopting a stance of openness that allows for vast differences in how transnationalism is lived and experienced across ethnic groups, families, and individuals (Villenas, 2009; see also Zentella, 1996).
+The broader relevance of these findings, rather, is that they invite educators and scholars to consider how specific forms of mobility can reshape students’ lives and subjectivities (cf. Conradson & McKay, 2007) under particular sociohistorical circumstances.
 In the following section, I situate this study within the existing literature on transnationalism and education.

 The “Persistently Transnational” Lives of Transfronterizo University Students